-Crucially, investment will also unlock matched grant funding from Innovate UK.
-This will enable our renewable installations to sit at the heart of a \pounds 40 million real-world trial, taking us a step closer to the decentralised energy system we envision for the future, providing electricity, heat and a clean transport system, all powered by renewables.
+Crucially, your investment will unlock matched grant funding from Innovate UK.
+This will enable our renewable energy portfolio to sit at the heart of a £40 million real-world trial, taking us a step closer to the decentralised energy system we envision for the future, providing electricity, heat, and a clean transport system, all powered by renewables.